 macOS Server 10.12 ships with PostgreSQL 9.4.
 Minor updates are provided by Apple, but not necessarily right after a new PostgreSQL minor release.

-There are several other installers available for PostgreSQL on Mac OS X, which is the recommended way to install.
+There are several other installers available for PostgreSQL on macOS, which is the recommended way to install.

-Download the installer from EnterpriseDB for all supported versions.
+Download the macOS installer from BigSQL for all supported versions.